How to File the Vermont LLC Articles of Organization

 - OR -

-Option 2: Request an Articles of Organization form from the Vermont Corporations Division.
-This form will be emailed to you and, in turn, will need to be mailed to the Corporations Division.
+OPTION 2: Request an Articles of Organization form from the Vermont Corporations Division.
+This form will be emailed to you and, in turn, will need to be submitted to the Corporations Division.

 Step 2: Fill Out the Articles of Organization